JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 But then, he made eye contact.
 My eyes widened even more as he started to find his way towards me, and I couldn’t help but let out a deep breath of relief.
 However, seconds later, my periphery caught a figure coming towards him and I quickly realized that it was actually one of the gunmen.

-My fingers pushed down hard on the floor as a hushed whisper escaped my lips, “No…”.
+My fingers pushed down hard on the floor as a hushed whisper escaped my lips.
+“No…”.
 Then a wretched scream ripped out of my body, “GET DOWN!
 GET DOWN GRA— “.
 But a hand came around my mouth and pushed me back down until my cheek hit the ground.
 The person behind me whispered closely, “Shh…. don’t move.
 Please.”

 Then a shot rang out and my eyes could only follow the bullet that would eventually hit its unfortunate victim.
 I couldn’t figure out who the bullet hit until I realized that Grayson had stopped moving.

 My heart felt like it had lurched out of my chest.

 Instinctively, I shifted my head up to see him better before realizing that his eyes were still fixed on mine.
-It looked like the wind had been knocked out of him and he looked down as both his hands traveled to his chest.
+It looked like the wind had been knocked out of him and he was looking down as both his hands traveled to his chest.
 He looked like he wanted to hold the pain jolting through him.
 It barely registered in me what had happened before he began to stumble.

 Then, he was falling.
 First to his knees while his eyes blinked up slowly to find mine again.